bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 ### Multiple language strings by BigCommerce

 Some of the strings displayed on your storefront are not currently editable in BigCommerce.
 These are strings such as "This promotion cannot be applied with the selected currency."
-BigCommerce will automatically render such strings in the shopper's language as defined by the shopper's browser language settings.
+The language setting for these strings are not defined by the shopper's browser language settings.
+Rather, you should select the language displayed on your storefront by using the default language setting found in the control panel's [Store Profile](https://support.bigcommerce.com/s/article/Store-Profile-Settings#locale) area.
+This language setting determines the language of your storefront content.

 BigCommerce supports these uneditable strings in the following languages:
 * [Dutch](https://bigcommerce.github.io/dev-docs/assets/PO/storefront-nl-NL.po)